-Contact lenses work by bending light so that it’s brought to a focus on the retina, where vision receptors gather information and send it onto the brain.
-Manipulating light in this way is known as refraction, and eyeglasses operate on the same principal.
+Contact lenses work by bending light so that it’s brought into focus on the retina, where vision receptors gather information and send it onto the brain.
+Manipulating light in this way is known as refraction, and eyeglasses operate on the same principle.

-Contacts adhere to the layer of tears that cover the eye, and are invisible to other people.
+Contacts adhere to the layer of tears that cover the eye and are invisible to others.
 That’s why some people prefer wearing contacts to glasses.
 There are pros and cons that come with either option but both result in better vision.

-- Wash your hands with soap to keep dirt and bacteria off of your contacts.
+- Wash your hands with soap to keep dirt and bacteria off of your fingers.
 These can cause eye irritation or infection.
 Dry off with a lint-free towel to avoid picking up dust or small bits of fabric.